galtx-centex/galtx-centex.github.io/adopt/faqs.md

 ---

 ## How much is the adoption fee?
-GALT-Central Texas’s non-refundable tax-deductible adoption donation fee is:
+Beginning <u>1/1/2020</u>, we will be required by the State to collect and remit sales tax to the State on our adoption fees.
+Our standard adoption fees, including sales tax, are:

-* $350 for all greyhounds under 7 years
+* 6 months to 7 years old $433
-* $275 for greyhounds ages 7, 8 and 9
-* $225 for greyhounds ages 10 and up
+* 8 years old and up $324.75

 Your $75 application deposit is applied to the adoption donation fee at the time of the adoption.
 The preferred method of